faucetsdn/udmi/docs/guides/development.md

 value of `$section`, otherwise the schema entry is inserted under the `Other` section

+## Releases

+The `bin/upversion` tool updates the `$id` field in schema files, and the `version` of tests/examples, and any documentation inline message examples.

+All schema files must have the `$id` field.
+Any file in the `tests` directory must be listed in either `etc/upversion_yay.txt` or `etc/upversion_nay.txt`.
+Only files in the `upversion_yay.txt` will have their version upgraded.
+Comments are supported after the file path, e.g.
+`tests/state.tests/makemodel_upgrade.json tests message upgrade from v1`

 ## Configuring Cloud CI Tests

 To enable the CI tests, there first needs to be a dedicated GCP Project with an IoT Core